-African Americans have the most severe burden of HIV of all racial/ethnic groups in the United States.
-Compared with other races and ethnicities, African Americans account for a higher proportion of HIV infections at all stages of disease -- from new infections to deaths.
+Blacks/African Americans* have the most severe burden of HIV of all racial/ethnic groups in the United States.
+Compared with other races and ethnicities, African Americans account for a higher proportion of new HIV infections, those living with HIV, and those ever diagnosed with AIDS.

-- African Americans accounted for an estimated 44% of all new HIV infections among adults and adolescents (aged 13 years or older) in 2010, despite representing only 12% to 14% of the U.S. population.
+- African Americans accounted for an estimated 44% of all new HIV infections among adults and adolescents (aged 13 years or older) in 2010, despite representing only 12% of the US population; considering the smaller size of the African American population in the United States, this represents a population rate that is 8 times that of whites overall.

-- In 2010, black men accounted for 70% (14,700) of the estimated 20,900 new HIV infections among all adult and adolescent blacks.
-The estimated rate of new HIV infection for black men (103.6/100,000 population) was seven times as high as that of white men, twice as high as that of Latino men, and nearly three times as high as among black women.
+- In 2010, men accounted for 70% (14,700) of the estimated 20,900 new HIV infections among all adult and adolescent African Americans.
+The estimated rate of new HIV infections for African American men (103.6/100,000 population) was 7 times that of white men, twice that of Latino men, and nearly 3 times that of African American women.

-- In 2010, black gay, bisexual, and other men who have sex with men (MSM)1 represented an estimated 72% (10,600) of new infections among all black men and 36% of an estimated 29,800 new HIV infections among all MSM.
-More new HIV infections (4,800) occurred among young black MSM (aged 13-24) than any other age or racial group of MSM.
+- In 2010, African American gay, bisexual, and other men who have sex with men**2 represented an estimated 72% (10,600) of new infections among all African American men and 36% of an estimated 29,800 new HIV infections among all gay and bisexual men.
+More new HIV infections (4,800) occurred among young African American gay and bisexual men (aged 13-24) than any other subgroup of gay and bisexual men.

-- In 2010, black women accounted for 6,100 (29%) of the estimated new HIV infections among all adult and adolescent blacks.
+- In 2010, African American women accounted for 6,100 (29%) of the estimated new HIV infections among all adult and adolescent African Americans.
 This number represents a decrease of 21% since 2008.
-Most HIV infections among black women (87%; 5,300) are attributed to heterosexual sex.
-The estimated rate of new HIV infections for black women (38.1/100,000 population) was 20 times as high as the rate for white women, and almost five times as high as that of Latinas.
+Most new HIV infections among African American women (87%; 5,300) are attributed to heterosexual contact.3 The estimated rate of new HIV infections for African American women (38.1/100,000 population) was 20 times that of white women and almost 5 times that of Hispanic/Latino women.4

 Estimates of New HIV Infections in the United States for the Most-Affected Subpopulations, 2010

-- At some point in their lifetimes, an estimated 1 in 16 black men and 1 in 32 black women will be diagnosed with HIV infection.
+- At some point in their lifetimes, an estimated 1 in 16 African American men and 1 in 32 African American women will be diagnosed with HIV infection.

-- In 2010, an estimated 16,188 blacks were diagnosed with AIDS in the United States, a number that has slowly decreased since 2007.
+- In 2011, an estimated 15,958 African Americans were diagnosed with AIDS in the United States.

-- By the end of 2009, an estimated 250,745 blacks with an AIDS diagnosis had died in the United States.
+- By the end of 2010, an estimated 260,821 African Americans ever diagnosed with AIDS had died in the United States.

 African American communities continue to experience higher rates of other sexually transmitted infections (STIs) compared with other racial/ethnic communities in the United States.
 Having an STI can significantly increase the chance of getting or transmitting HIV.

 Lack of awareness of HIV status can affect HIV rates in communities.
-Almost 100,000 people in the African American community in 2009 were unaware of their HIV status.
-Late diagnosis of HIV infection is common, which results in missed opportunities to get early medical care and prevent transmission to others.
+Almost 85,000 HIV-infected people in the African American community in 2010 were unaware of their HIV status.
+Diagnosis late in the course of HIV infection is common, which results in missed opportunities to get early medical care and prevent transmission to others.

 Stigma, fear, discrimination, homophobia, and negative perceptions about HIV testing can also place too many African Americans at higher risk.
-Many at risk for infection fear stigma more than infection and may choose instead to hide their high-risk behavior rather than seek counseling and testing.
+Many at risk for HIV fear discrimination and rejection more than infection and may choose not to seek testing.

 What CDC Is Doing